 Apart from English, schools offer many other languages (read the heading below) that children can learn.
 Learning English at an early age is one of the reasons why so many Dutch people speak English so well.

-Dutch is a Germanic language, sharing many roots and characteristics with English and the German language.
+Dutch is a Germanic language sharing many roots and characteristics with the English and German languages.
 Learning to speak English and German is much easier when someone already speaks Dutch.
 Therefore, these two languages are often spoken by people who live in the Netherlands.

 In addition, of course, the Netherlands and Germany are neighboring countries.
 As a result, many German tourists come to the Netherlands, so it can be useful for Dutch people to speak a word of German.

 In some border areas between the Netherlands and Germany, the Dutch dialect spoken there is even incredibly similar to German.
 People from the western part of the Netherlands will even have trouble understanding it.